DobrevDeyan/express-pda-javascript/README.md

 - Login/register page to set your account or use the placeholder one for easy access.
 - Profile page in which you can update your profile information and see some usefull statistics.
 - PDA page where you can enter ships details and basis the provided characteristics get a proforma disbursement account which is based on tariffs from local service providers and in force legislations.
-Functionality for pdf export in pdf is available.
+Functionality for export in pdf is available.
 - Dashboard page where you can see all of the generated PDAs to date with a summary view of their contents.
-With a single tap on a individual entry, the before mentioned can be removed from view or if double tap can be removed from DB as well.
+With a single tap on a individual entry, the beforementioned can be removed from view or if double tapped can be removed from database as well.

 ## Dependencies

+- firabase/firestore
+- lit-html lib
+- page.js lib
-- Firabase
+- typed.js lib
 - html2cancas
 - html2pdf
 - jspdf
-- lit-html lib
-- page.js lib
-- typed.js lib